-- Design, planning and engineering (methods and tools) of the system - guidelines for optimum transportation, installation, configuration, fulfilment of safety requirements (including fire safety) and monitoring/evaluation - technical requirements for components - Environmental requirements (LCA, LCC, recycling) - Performance and reliability requirements and analysis methods for modules-, inverters and system for the related application (e.g. analysis in the field) - Increased energy yields/reduced system losses - Operation & Maintenance: Fault prediction and long term reliability of systems, increased manageability of PV systems. - Cost reduction of BOS (potential and trends) - Increasing the 'value' of the PV power generation (self-consumption, business models, forecasting...) - Analysis of actors and stakeholders (now and in the future) - Storage as enabling technology (tbd)
+- Design, planning and engineering (methods and tools) of the system - Guidelines for optimum transportation, installation, configuration, fulfilment of safety requirements (including fire safety) and monitoring/evaluation - Technical requirements for components - Environmental requirements (LCA, LCC, recycling) - Performance and reliability requirements and analysis methods for modules-, inverters and system for the related application (e.g. analysis in the field) - Increased energy yields/reduced system losses - Operation & Maintenance: Fault prediction and long term reliability of systems, increased manageability of PV systems. - Cost reduction of BOS (potential and trends) - Increasing the 'value' of the PV power generation (self-consumption, business models, forecasting...) - Analysis of actors and stakeholders (now and in the future) - Storage as enabling technology (in collaboration with the EERA JP on energy storage)